banner

 WeChat "Consumption + Social" Ecological Circle

-During the Mid-Autumn Festival in 2015, WeChat coupons collaborated with the "Golden Room Card" hotel WeChat alliance and 600 hotels from 24 large hotel groups across the country to launch the "WeChat Mooncake Consumption Month" activity.
-In the WeChat public accounts of hotel groups such as Country Garden and White Swan, mooncakes were turned into WeChat coupons, allowing consumers to purchase gift vouchers for personal use or to give to friends, with the entire process of receiving and sending also completed through the aforementioned public accounts.
-Buying mooncakes for friends also allows for personal recording of blessings to be sent along with the mooncake vouchers.
-Interest groups can even be established, voice messages can be sent, and mooncakes can be sent in bulk, gathering users who truly have needs and common interests.
+During the Mid-Autumn Festival in 2015, WeChat coupons joined forces with the "Golden Room Card" hotel WeChat alliance and 600 hotels from 24 large hotel groups nationwide to launch the "WeChat Mooncake Consumption Month" campaign.
+In the WeChat public accounts of hotels like Country Garden and White Swan, mooncakes were transformed into WeChat coupons, allowing consumers to purchase gift vouchers for personal use or to give to friends, with the entire process of receiving and sending also completed through the aforementioned public accounts.
+Buying mooncakes for friends also allowed users to personally record a blessing to be sent along with the mooncake voucher.
+Users could even form interest groups, send voice messages, and mass send mooncakes, gathering users who truly have needs and common interests.

-By turning mooncakes into a social tool through WeChat coupons, many people may not eat the mooncakes themselves but may give them to others, and the convenience of transferring WeChat coupons facilitates secondary transfers, achieving a viral marketing effect.
-WeChat has changed the traditional "search + e-commerce" model, using hotels as operators, and creating a "consumption + social" ecological circle based on WeChat's social, payment, and coupon functions.
+By turning mooncakes into a social tool through WeChat coupons, many people may not eat the mooncakes themselves but may give them to others.
+The convenience of transferring WeChat coupons facilitates secondary transfers, achieving a viral marketing effect.
+WeChat has changed the traditional "search + e-commerce" model, operating through hotels, using buying and gifting mooncakes as the consumption scenario, and creating a "consumption + social" ecological circle based on WeChat's social, payment, and coupon functions.

 Uber "Travel + Social" Ecological Circle

 Uber has turned travel into a social experience.
 Uber provides a platform that offers real-time information about private car drivers and passengers, matching them together.
-The benefits of the Uber model are not limited to users; it allows idle private car owners to enter the market and gain flexible working hours.
+The benefits of the Uber model are not limited to users; it brings idle private car owners into the market, allowing them to have flexible working hours.

-Many high-level white-collar workers and wealthy second-generation individuals are eager to lower their status and become Uber drivers, driving luxury cars without considering costs.
-Many female college students and white-collar workers are also willing to try riding in high-end cars on Uber to meet "rich and handsome" individuals and expand their social circles.
-Uber has made travel a pretext, while socializing has become the core, forming a "travel + social" ecological circle through the intersection of lifestyle and transportation.
+Many high-level white-collar workers and wealthy second-generation individuals are keen to lower their status and become Uber drivers, driving luxury cars without worrying about costs.
+Many female college students and white-collar workers are also willing to try riding in high-end cars on Uber, meeting "rich and handsome" individuals and expanding their social circles.
+Uber makes travel a pretext, while socializing becomes the core, forming a "travel + social" ecological circle through the intersection of lifestyle and transportation.

-The laws of commercial ecology have many similarities with those of natural ecological systems.
+The rules of commercial ecology have many similarities with those in natural ecological systems.
 For example, an apple tree absorbs water and inorganic salts from the soil through its roots, while its leaves absorb carbon dioxide from the air to perform photosynthesis, synthesizing organic matter and storing energy to meet its own needs.
-Through respiration, it decomposes organic matter within itself, releasing energy to meet the needs of its life activities.
+Through respiration, it decomposes organic matter within itself, releasing energy to meet its life activity needs.

 The development of the internet and big data is a process of shifting from people searching for information to information searching for people.#

-Recommendation engine technology has been applied in various industries, including e-commerce, news, and social media.
-The reason recommendation engines can make recommendations based on social relationship networks is that they analyze the social relationship networks users belong to, finding the users who can most influence them or the users they can most influence, and then make recommendations based on each user's personalized preferences.
+Recommendation engine technology has been applied in various industries such as e-commerce, news, and social media.
+The reason recommendation engines can make recommendations based on social relationship networks is that by analyzing the social relationship networks users belong to, they can find the users who can most influence them or the users who are most influenced by them, and then make recommendations based on each user's personalized preferences.

-The ecological balance in biology refers to a state of mutual adaptation, coordination, and unity between organisms and their environment, as well as among various populations of organisms, achieved through the transfer of energy flow, material flow, and information flow, maintaining a dynamic balance known as ecological balance.
+The ecological balance in biology refers to a state where, over a certain period, the organisms and the environment within an ecosystem, as well as various populations of organisms, achieve mutual adaptation, coordination, and unity through the transfer of energy flow, material flow, and information flow, maintaining a dynamic balance, known as ecological balance.

 Mutual dependence and mutual restriction reflect the coordinated balance relationship among organisms, which is the foundation of biological systems.
-This is also true in commercial ecosystems.
-Each member of the system has its own specific role and performs a certain function, with mutual dependence and mutual restriction among members within the same subsystem, while there are also dependencies and restrictions among members of different systems.
-The absence of any individual member can cause varying degrees of damage to the entire system, and the co-evolution among members can maintain a certain dynamic balance within the entire commercial ecosystem.
+The same is true in commercial ecosystems.
+Each member in the system has its specific role, executing a certain function, and members within the same subsystem are mutually dependent and mutually restrictive, while different system members also have relationships of dependence and restriction.
+The absence of any individual member can cause varying degrees of damage to the entire system, and the co-evolution among members can maintain a certain dynamic balance in the entire commercial ecosystem.

 Like species in natural ecosystems, members of commercial ecosystems ultimately share a common fate with the entire commercial ecosystem.
 However, unlike ecological systems, commercial ecosystems are carefully planned artificial systems with future goals and visions.

-Just like human evolution, commercial ecology is also undergoing an evolutionary process from simple to complex, from low-level to high-level, and from inefficient to efficient.
-Its hierarchy is illustrated below.
+Just like human evolution, commercial ecology also undergoes an evolutionary process from simple to complex, from low-level to high-level, and from inefficient to efficient.
+Its hierarchy is illustrated in the following diagram.

 IMG_20241008_190944

-(1) Products: The most basic ecological elements, products in the mobile internet era emphasize high frequency, interaction, and content, such as WeChat and mobile QQ in the Tencent ecosystem.
+(1) Products: The most basic ecological elements, products in the mobile internet era emphasize high frequency, interaction, and content, such as WeChat and mobile QQ in Tencent's ecosystem.

 (2) Applications: Applications derived around products make product usage more efficient.
 For example, WeChat's instant messaging, scanning, shaking, and Moments features, as well as Baidu's voice recognition and facial recognition technologies.

-(3) Platforms: When the accumulated applications are sufficient, the demand for interaction and connection between applications arises, leading to the emergence of platforms that support application interactions, such as WeChat's public platform, open platform, enterprise platform, and gaming platform.
-When a product's market share reaches 30% in the industry or 50% in a segmented market, it meets the conditions to evolve into a platform.
-Platforms establish rules to regulate applications to better realize product functions, allowing more product-oriented companies to profit on the platform.
+(3) Platforms: When the accumulated applications are sufficient, the demand for interaction and connection among applications arises, leading to the emergence of platforms that carry application interactions.
+For example, WeChat's public platform, open platform, enterprise platform, and gaming platform.
+When a product's market share reaches 30% in the industry or 50% in a segmented market, it meets the conditions for evolving into a platform.
+Platforms set rules to regulate applications to better realize product functions, allowing more product-based companies to earn money on the platform.

-(4) Systems: When the functions accumulated on the platform are sufficient, the demand for communication between functions arises, leading to the need for trading products, services, and information.
-Platforms give rise to various complex commercial systems such as search, social, e-commerce, and finance.
+(4) Systems: When the functions accumulated on the platform are sufficient, the demand for communication among functions arises, leading to the need for trading products, services, and information.
+Platforms give rise to various complex commercial forms such as search, social, e-commerce, and finance.

 (5) Ecology: The simplest ecology includes applications + content + terminals (or channels) + (cloud) platforms.
-For example, in the WeChat ecosystem, applications are provided by numerous developers, content is generated by UGC, and distributed to each user, supported by the platform + system.
-The core of the ecology is big data, dynamically tracking user data and behavior, as well as user metrics, which can predict users' consumption trends in the future, allowing for the provision of optimal products and services based on these trends.
+In the WeChat ecosystem, applications are provided by numerous developers, content is generated by UGC, distributed to each user, and the entire ecology is supported by the platform + system.
+The core of the ecology is big data, dynamically tracking user data and behavior, as well as user metrics, allowing for the prediction of user consumption trends, and based on these trends, providing optimal products and services.

-From products to applications, to platforms, to systems, and finally to ecology, each level of upgrade serves as an accelerator for the transformation of the entire ecological value.
+From products to applications, to platforms, to systems, and finally to ecology, each level of upgrade acts as an accelerator for the transformation of the entire ecological value.

 The speed of product evolution determines the speed of ecological evolution, while the continuous evolution of the ecology fosters the emergence of more efficient products.

-From a human-centric perspective, the governance model of the past economic society was a process of objectifying human communities, which brought about the deconstruction and reconstruction of social economies, leading to modern society where everything is structured, data-driven, and manageable.
-Communities represent a return to human-centricity, a reconstruction and reorganization of modern industrial communities, allowing technology, data, and management to serve people.
-Innovative models such as the sharing economy (Airbnb, Uber, etc.), fan economy (Xiaomi, roseonly, etc.), and C2B (group buying, crowdfunding, etc.) have continuously emerged under the community ecology.
+From a human-centered perspective, the governance model of the past economic society was a process of objectifying human communities.
+This objectification process brought about the deconstruction and reconstruction of social economy, leading to modern society, where everything is structured, data-driven, and manageable.
+Communities represent a return to human-centeredness, a reconstruction and reorganization of modern industrial communities, allowing technology, data, and management to serve people.
+Innovative models such as the sharing economy (Airbnb, Uber, etc.), fan economy (Xiaomi, roseonly, etc.), and C2B (group buying, crowdfunding, etc.) have emerged under the community ecology.

-The community-oriented brand and product operation of Xiaomi has transformed its supply chain into a dynamic supply chain, and its marketing has become community word-of-mouth marketing, resulting in historic changes at both the front end and back end.
-Xiaomi promotes productivity transformation based on the innovation of production relationships through the community economy model, which is the ecological play of the mobile internet era.
+The community and product operation of the Xiaomi brand has transformed Xiaomi's supply chain into a dynamic supply chain, and its marketing has become community word-of-mouth marketing, resulting in historic changes at both the front and back ends.
+Xiaomi promotes productivity transformation based on the innovation of production relations through the community economic model, which represents the ecological play in the mobile internet era.

 Value Principles#

 The first layer of value in a community is called the channel, which includes three types: communication channels, dissemination channels, and sales channels.
-In other words, treating the community as a channel to realize the monetization of traffic.
+This means treating the community as a channel and realizing the monetization of traffic.

 The second layer of value in a community is called the platform.
-By collecting product usage data and content through the community, rapid optimization and iteration of products can be achieved, leading to multi-centered fission.
-The next level is the ecological value of the community, which can achieve resource integration, upstream and downstream connectivity in the industrial chain, and even generate new business models through community interactions.
+By collecting product usage data and content through the community, rapid optimization and iteration of products can be achieved, leading to multi-center fission.
+The next level is the ecological value of the community, which is the integration of resources, the unblocking and layout of the upstream and downstream of the industrial chain, and even the emergence of new business models through community interactions.

-Communities have two core values: one is the innovative orientation based on individual social interactions, where one-way supply and demand satisfaction generates short-circuit value in individual social interactions; the other is the common orientation based on group social interactions, where converging values generate precise projection of segmented value.
-In simple terms, "segmentation generates markets, and cross-border achieves value."
+Communities have two core values: one is based on individual social innovation orientation, where one-way supply and demand satisfaction generates short-circuit value in individual social interactions; the other is based on group social conformity orientation, where value alignment generates precise projection of segmented value.
+In simple terms, "segmentation creates markets, and cross-border achieves value."

 The core of the community is people; the community is the connection of people.
 People form a multi-centered and rapidly iterating network structure on the internet, where individuals gathered around each center constitute the community, and individuals within the community are interconnected, forming "microclimates."
-In the internet era, communities only form due to converging values.
-The effectiveness of community operation depends on the connection and interaction among internal members.
-Therefore, communities should allow members to connect and gather fully, as connection generates greater value.
+In the internet era, communities only form due to value alignment.
+The success of community operation depends on the connection and interaction among internal members.
+Therefore, communities should allow members to connect and gather fully, as connections generate greater value.

 Interesting Principles#

-The community economy is a further deepening and extension of the experience economy, forming a new business ecology and operational rules centered around experiences.
+Community economy is a further deepening and extension of the experience economy, forming a new business ecology and operational rules centered around experiences.
 In the community economy, aesthetic awareness and emotional factors dominate.
-Human nature inherently has emotional needs for communities, and significant identity recognition and emotional satisfaction arise from community interactions.
+Human nature inherently has emotional needs for communities, and community interactions generate significant identity recognition and emotional satisfaction.

 Operational Principles#

 Communities arise from connections but exist through operations, and they can never exist independently.
-The operational principles of communities have three core elements.
+There are three core principles of community operation.

-The first is to clarify the value orientation.
+The first is to clarify value orientation.
 What value does the community provide?
-Present simple and clear goals, achieving them step by step.
+Set simple and clear goals and achieve them step by step.
 For many communities, especially large ones, maintaining long-term user engagement and activity will face challenges.
-Is it to provide a platform for information communication for community members, offer opportunities for growth, or create scenarios that multiply value?
+Is it to provide a communication platform for community members, offer opportunities for growth, or create scenarios for value multiplication?
 Clarifying the value is key to the community's success.

-The third is to establish game rules.
-The innovative orientation of individual social interactions and the common orientation of group social interactions coexist.
+The third is to establish rules of engagement.
+The individual social innovation orientation and group social conformity orientation coexist in the community.
 Effectively balancing these two needs and maintaining stable community operations is the essence of the rules.
-Recognized and firmly executed rules are fundamental to maintaining consensus in the community while satisfying individual value needs.
+Recognized and firmly enforced rules are fundamental to maintaining consensus in the community while meeting individual value needs.

-From the operational management team mechanism to daily community operations, and to reward and punishment, incentive mechanisms, etc., all need to be clearly defined and reach a self-operating state, thus enabling decentralization and activating everyone's energy to maximize value.
+From the team mechanism of operational management to daily community operations, and to reward and punishment, incentive mechanisms, etc., everything needs to be clear and reach a self-operating state.
+Only then can decentralization occur, activating everyone's energy and maximizing value potential.

 The survival of the fittest in biological ecology is a passive result of natural selection, relatively stable; while the ecological niche of enterprises is determined by proactive choices and competitive behaviors, often undergoing changes.
-The position of member enterprises in the commercial ecosystem is a marker of their competitive strength within the system.
+The position of member enterprises in the commercial ecosystem signifies their competitive strength within the system.

-As a commercial ecosystem composed of numerous business collectives, it is not a disorganized crowd; its composition adheres to the law of aggregation.
-Just like in natural ecosystems, for an enterprise to survive, it must differentiate itself from others in a certain space, time, customer base, technology, and management methods, thus avoiding excessive competition.
+As a commercial ecosystem composed of numerous enterprise collectives, it is not a rabble; its composition adheres to the law of aggregation.
+Like natural ecosystems, every enterprise must distinguish itself from others in a certain space, time, customer base, technology, and management methods to survive, thus avoiding excessive competition.

 In the commercial ecosystem, leading enterprises and other collaborators form a system centered around the value chain of production, supply, and sales, with network members forming dynamic strategic alliances across industries under cooperative competition.